-If a unit does not meet HQS space standards due to an increase in family size or change in family composition, NOHA will issue the family a voucher to move to an appropriate-sized unit.
-HQS requirements permit a maximum of two persons per living or sleeping room in the units.
+If a unit does not meet HQS housing inspection space standards due to an increase in family size or change in family composition, NOHA will issue the family a voucher to move to an appropriate-sized unit.
+HQS Housing inspection standards requirements permit a maximum of two persons per living or sleeping room in the units.